Navigating the New Normal: A Guide to Diversity Recruitment

 4. Committing to Equity and Proving It

-Transparency in career advancement opportunities and salary is crucial to promoting equity.
+Transparency in career advancement and salary is essential for promoting equity within the workplace.
+To achieve this:

-- Dedicate standard operating procedures to salary transparency, promotions, and ensuring that underrepresented groups are not left behind.
+- Implement standard operating procedures dedicated to maintaining salary transparency and equitable promotion practices, ensuring that underrepresented groups, including women and other minorities, are fairly considered.

 5. Leveraging Employee Resource/Affinity Groups